|

 The primary market is where organisations issue new securities to the general public.
-It is also referred to as the new issue market and the entire process is called Initial Public Offering in the case of equity.
-But it involves issuing debentures or bonds in debt instruments.
-Strict regulations govern the primary market, and the companies offering these securities first file their statements with the SEBI or the Securities and Exchange Board of India before conducting any sale.
+It is also referred to as the new issue market, and the entire process is called an Initial Public Offering in the case of equity.
+But it involves issuing debentures or bonds in debt instruments through a bond IPO.
+Strict regulations govern the primary market, and the companies offering these securities first file their statements with the SEBI or the Securities and Exchange Board of India, before conducting any sale.
 Therefore, let’s find out more about how the primary market works and what it involves in the following sections.

 Types of Primary Market Issuance

-An investor can purchase security from the following kinds of primary market issuances:
+An investor can purchase securities from the following kinds of primary market issuances:

 Private Placement